HinacioSant/Portfolio/README.md

-  accept or deny friend request, - kinda droped this set refresh on accept of the request-drop maybe drop the online thing who bloody knows-yep
+  accept or deny friend request, - kinda droped this set refresh on accept of the request-drop maybe drop the online thing who bloody knows-yep search maybe on the userlist- done style friendlist take add button awa6y7 set labels to every thing-

-  search maybe on the userlist-
+  performance add/remove friend

-  set labels to every thing-
+  maybe colapsse the tablers

-  way to keep titles while scrolling.-done minimaze and maximaze buttons-done things are kinda scrachi on refresh and add/unfriend user, checkout later-
+  make it work on phones and shit do the msa index as WELL way to keep titles while scrolling.-done minimaze and maximaze buttons-done things are kinda scrachi on refresh and add/unfriend user, checkout later-